• Skip to primary navigation

 Instructions

 • Heat treat the flour.
-Microwave the flour in a microwave safe bowl for three or four 30-second intervals, stirring in between or until flour reaches 165°F on an instant read kitchen thermometer.
-Alternatively, spread flour on a baking sheet and bake at 350°F for 5 minutes.
-Give flour a stir then set it aside for a couple of minutes to cool down.
+Microwave the flour in a microwave safe bowl for three or four 30-second intervals.
+Stir in between until flour reaches 165°F on an instant read kitchen thermometer.

 • Melt the butter in the microwave or in a small saucepan on the stovetop.
 Pour the butter into a large mixing large bowl.
 Add the sugars and vanilla.
 Whisk to combine.

 • Use a spatula to stir in the flour, cocoa powder and salt til combined.
-Add 1/4 cup of milk.
-Stir in 1 tablespoon more of milk, if desired, until brownie batter is the consistency you like.
+Add 2 tablespoons of milk. cup of milk.
+Stir in more milk if you like, til it is the consistency you like.

 • Stir in chocolate chips or any optional add ins and enjoy!